Job description: Job description management

 Job description management is the creation and maintenance of job descriptions within an organization.
 A job description is a document listing the tasks, duties, and responsibilities of a specific job.
-Having up-to-date, accurate and professionally written job descriptions is critical to an organization’s ability to attract qualified candidates, orient & train employees, establish job performance standards, develop compensation programs, conduct performance reviews, set goals and meet legal requirements.
+Having up-to-date, accurate and professionally written job descriptions is critical to an organization's ability to attract qualified candidates, orient and train employees, establish job performance standards, develop compensation programs, conduct performance reviews, set goals and meet legal requirements.
+Job description management, as well as other facets of talent management, has been improved by the expansion of information technology.
+Today, there are variety of internet-based human resource solutions available to human resource departments.
+One such example is the cloud-based talent management systems that allow businesses to easily store HR information, collaborate with other departments, and access files from any device with Internet access.

-Process
+Job description development

 Prior to the development of the job description, a job analysis must be conducted.
 Job analysis, an integral part of HR management, is the gathering, analysis and documentation of the important facets of a job including what the employee does, the context of the job, and the requirements of the job.

 Once the job analysis is complete, the job description including the job specification can be developed.
 A job description describes the activities to be performed and a job specification lists the knowledge, skills and abilities required to perform the job.
 A job description contains several sections including an identification section, a general summary, essential functions and duties, job specifications, and disclaimers and approvals.

 Job descriptions are then used to develop effective EEO/ADA, HR planning, recruiting, and selection initiatives; to maintain clear continuity between compensation planning, training efforts, and performance management; and to identify job factors that may contribute to workplace safety and health and employee/labor relations.

-Impact of the Internet

-Job description management, as well as other facets of talent management, has been affected by the expansion of information technology.
-Prior to 2000, there were very few Internet-based human resource solutions available to human resource departments.
-HR departments often stored their printed job descriptions either in filing cabinets or Word-based job descriptions on computers or company servers.
-Today there are countless companies offering cloud-based talent management systems to businesses allowing HR to easily store HR information, collaborate with other departments, and access files from any device with Internet access.